astroandes/tololo-lya-fit/paper/referee.md

 any change/improvement with a fewer number of parameters?
 The authors should test and comment on this.

+Reply.
+In section 4.1 we have expanded our discussion on the multiphase model.
+We have performed additional tests using random forest classifiers to confirm that there are three parameters that are the most influential.
+We have also expanded the discussion on why this does not mean that thee other parameters are irrelevant.
+We have also performed a test with new 100 Monte Carlo runs to backup our comments.
+We hope that the new tests help to clarify the situation.

 3) In equation (1), what is the specific form of the model being utilized?
 How are the different parameters in the multiphase and bulk rotation models related to each other?
 It is desirable to have some